-The biggest investment you will make in your life will probably be the purchase of a home.
+The biggest investment you will make in your lifetime will likely be the purchase of a home.
 So before you close, you need to be sure that that no one else can claim the property.

 The title insurance company performs an extensive search on the property's title history.
-Through its research, the title company can usually identify any title problems that may arise and have these problems cleared-up prior to closing.
+Through its research, the title insurance company can usually find any title problems that may arise and have these problems cleared-up prior to closing.

-Because Real Estate Law is so complex, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem selling your property.
+Because Real Estate Law is so complicated, you need an expert to make sure that all previous transactions have been correct, so you don't end up with legal problems or a problem with the title to your property.
 Your owner's policy will describe the property and outline the limitations on your ownership.
-It will also cover what the title insurance company is responsible for.
-Typically your title insurance will protect you in the following cases:
+It will also set forth the title insurance company's responsibilities should any claim covered by the policy terms arise.
+Title insurance usually covers:

 Do you have a question?
 We can help.
 Simply fill out the form below and we'll contact you with the answer, with no obligation to you.
 We guarantee your privacy.